Improving Brain Tumour Care surveys share your experiences and help create change

 Unfortunately, some people have been fraudulently contacted by email or text message by scammers claiming to be offering the opportunity to sign up for the COVID-19 vaccine.
 This scam instructs people to click a link in the message that takes them to an online form where they are prompted to input personal and financial details.

-Remember, the vaccine is only available on the NHS and is free of charge.
+Remember, the vaccine is only available on the NHS.
 The NHS will never ask you for bank details or to pay for the vaccine.
 When you are eligible for the vaccine, the NHS will contact you by letter to arrange your vaccination.

-Which vaccine should I have?
+Which COVID-19 vaccine should I have?
 And is this my choice?

 Remember that any vaccines that are available will have been approved because they pass the MHRA’s tests on safety and efficacy, so people should be assured that whatever vaccine they get will be highly effective and protect them from coronavirus.